net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 REVISION HISTORY

+1.23.2
+- Reduced timewarp ElectricCharge cap to 3x.
+- New game settings: you can turn on/off ElectricCharge consumption for Snacks converters during background processing.
+Default is ON.

 1.23.1
 - Fixed issue with kerbals not suffering any penalties when a ship processed in the background has locked snack tins.
 - Experienced kerbals can now process inputs and outputs without affecting ElectricCharge consumption.